aiya000/nvim-luasnip-emoji/README.md

 A LuaSnip emoji snippets source that provides 💪 **877 emojis** 💪

-This plugin allows you to insert emojis in any file type by typing emoji snippet triggers (e.g., `emoji_smile`, `emoji_heart`, `emoji_rocket`) and expanding them using LuaSnip.
+This plugin allows you to insert emojis in any file type by typing emoji snippet triggers (e.g., `emoji_smile`😄, `emoji_heart`❤, `emoji_rocket`🚀) and expanding them using LuaSnip.
 It supports all common emojis and provides an easy way to add visual elements to your text without leaving your editor.

 ## ⚙️ Requirements